stargate/stargate/README.md

 ## Issue Management

-We're still getting things organized so bear with us if things move around a bit as we get settled.
-You can reference the [CONTRIBUTING.md](CONTRIBUTING.md) for a full description of how to get involved but the short of it is below.
+You can reference the [CONTRIBUTING.md](CONTRIBUTING.md) for a full description of how to get involved, but the short of it is below.

 - If you've found a bug (use the bug label) or want to request a new feature (use the enhancement label), file a GitHub issue